microsoft/WhatTheHack/036-BGP/Coach/README.md

 - Make sure they understand how BGP route selection works
 - Make sure participants understand the difference between eBGP and iBGP
 - Optionally, if participants feel comfortable with advanced BGP configuration, you can ask them to modify BGP configuration to introduce AS-path prepending.
 You can find a config example for Cisco CSR [here](https://community.cisco.com/t5/networking-blogs/bgp-as-path-prepending-configuration/ba-p/3819334)
-- The objectives below help to illustrate some of these concepts:
+- The challenges below will illustrate some of these concepts:
     - Route learning and advertising
     - AS path prepending
     - Filtering based on AS path